Gastric band tips to succeed

-6. Avoid calorie-rich drinks and foods: liquids can be a major source of unwanted calories, so be careful to avoid sugary drinks.
-When you take liquid or semi-liquid foods which have lots of calories, you can soon find yourself actually putting on weight even though you've had the gastric sleeve.
+6. Avoid calorie-rich drinks and foods: liquids will go straight through the band and can be a major source of unwanted calories, so be careful to avoid sugary drinks.
+Remember too that very soft foods such as ice-cream and chocolate are quickly turned into liquids and these will also pass very easily through the band.
+When you take liquid or semi-liquid foods which have lots of calories, you can soon find yourself actually putting on weight even though your band is adjusted perfectly.

-7. Don't snack between meals: it’s terribly easy to take on board a large number of calories with just a few biscuits and the odd bag of crisps or nuts.
+7. Don’t snack between meals: one of the most common causes of failure with the band is that the individual fails to get snacking under control.
+It’s terribly easy to take on board a large number of calories with just a few biscuits and the odd bag of crisps or nuts.
 Two digestive biscuits with your coffee or tea and you have added 150 cals to your daily intake.
-If you do this every day you will put on about 1 - 1½lbs of fat weight every month.
+If you do this every day you will put on about 1 – 1½lbs of fat weight every month.

+If you are getting hungry between meals it could be that your band needs adjusting and you may need more fluid added.
 In some cases snacking occurs not because of hunger, but from habit – and this is more difficult to get under control.
 The best way to become aware of this is to keep a careful daily record of everything you eat and drink.
 You may have some surprises.
-Pay close attention to this rule and don’t sabotage your diet by snacking.
+Pay close attention to this rule and don’t sabotage your band by snacking.

 It is recommended that you chew each mouthful of food thoroughly then leave a further 30 seconds after swallowing before taking your next mouthful.
 This ensures that each mouthful has time to be digested.
 To help you to slow your down your eating, please use your provided timer and follow the instruction sheet.

-everywhere you look nowadays, there are opportunities to eat.
+12. Practice Environmental Control:everywhere you look nowadays, there are opportunities to eat.
 We are surrounded by food which is tasty, inexpensive and available 24 hours a day.
 Because we cannot control this external environment, we are always at risk of being tempted to eat or drink something which may sabotage our weight loss efforts.
-Remember - snacking is the biggest threat to successful weight loss.
+Remember – snacking is the biggest threat to successful weight loss with the lap band.
 By making some simple changes you can create an environment which will support your long-term lifestyle changes.
 The underlying principle is simple: If it’s there you’ll eat it – if it’s not, you can’t.
 So: